 In severe cases of kidney disease, hemodialysis is the most effective method of replacing the lost function of the kidneys.

-Important Information Regarding Hemodialysis at Penn Vet
+Information Regarding Hemodialysis at Penn Vet

-In the interim, our Internal Medicine team is happy to consult with referring veterinarians on these cases regarding whether it is wise to pursue dialysis, other treatment options, pros, cons, and estimated costs.
+Our Internal Medicine team is happy to consult with referring veterinarians on these cases regarding whether it is wise to pursue dialysis, other treatment options, pros, cons, and estimated costs.

 Referring Veterinarians can call: 877-736-6838.